GregFiegel/eclipse-mapping/README.md

 and increase `--image-scale` for higher resolution; use `--outline-only` if you just need to verify the borders without plotting data.
 When HTML payload size becomes unwieldy, use `--polygon-step N` to down-sample each polygon by keeping every Nth vertex.
+Coordinates are rounded to 4 decimal places before serialization to further shrink the GeoJSON.

 ```sh
 . .venv/bin/activate